mcfunley/php-heap/README.md

 * `dump-object <address>` - Displays information about an object instance, given its address.
 * `dump-array <address>` - Displays the keys and values of a PHP array, given its address.

+If you are debugging a script that eventually runs out of memory, try setting a breakpoint on the function that raises the error:

+   (gdb) break zend_mm_safe_error

+Then running the analysis.

 Disclaimers
 ===========